Hephaisto-dev/airline-information-system/project-management/groupExpectations.md

 Professionalism: Team members should conduct themselves in a professional manner, treat each other with respect and maintain a positive attitude.

+Grade: The team aims for a score of 8 or more

 By following these rules, group work can be productive, enjoyable, and effective.

 Chairman: Mathias Filliol